floriansiepe/marburg-thesis/README.md

 ## License

-The h_da computer science department LaTeX thesis template is licenced under GPL v3.0
+The marburg LaTeX thesis template is just like its base template (h_da computer science department) is licenced under GPL v3.0

 ## Acknowledgements